El Argentino — a guitar by Louis Scafa, New York City.

 Louis Scafa came from Argentina.
 He trained in Madrid under Manuel Ramírez — one of the most influential guitar makers in history, whose workshop shaped nearly every great luthier of the twentieth century.
 Scafa eventually made his way to New York, where he set up his workshop on Second Avenue in a neighborhood known as Little Spain.

 The label inside each guitar he completed recorded one thing in his own handwriting: the year.
+In the case of this guitar, known as El Argentino., it reads Año 1956.

 Most guitar rosettes are made of thin strips of colored veneer — precise, geometric, systematic.
 This one is different.
 Each piece of abalone was cut by hand, shaped to fit its neighbors, and set individually into a channel routed around the soundhole.
 The result shifts from blue-green to gold to silver-white depending on the light.